AdilMubeen/graphRAG/README.md

 # GraphRAG

-A tiny 1000 line implementation of the GraphRAG algorithm using only language models that run locally.
+An implementation of the GraphRAG algorithm using only language models that run locally.
 This implementation is designed to be easy to be easily understandable, hackable and forkable and not dependent on any framework.